 - 1. Flips (somersault) Inverted flips include all jump somersaults.
 Only single inverted flips are allowed. - 2.
 Loop Include all loop jumps.
 Only single loops are allowed. - 3.
 Straight Rotations (helicopters/360,720).
-Straight Rotations include all traditional single and multiple rotations (helicopters/360/540/720...).
-A straight rotation maneuver can also include up to three (3) positions and/or one (1) grab. - 4.
-Off Axis (D-spin, Cork, Loop Full, Rodeo, Misty, Flat spin, Bio) Off Axis includes all traditional single and multiple off axis maneuvers (360/540/720...) - 5.
+Straight Rotations include all traditional single and multiple rotations (helicopters/360/720...).
+A straight rotation manoeuvre can also include up to three (3) position. - 4.
+Off Axis (D-spin, Cork, Loop Full, Rodeo, Misty, Flat spin, Bio) Off Axis includes all traditional single and multiple off axis manoeuvres (360/720...) - 5.
 Upright (Spread Eagle, Kosak, Zudnick, Daffy, Back Scratcher, Mule Kick, Iron Cross, Twister, etc.: Singles Quints).
 Upright jumps include all jumps performed in the vertical axis without rotation.
 These include the traditional upright jumps (twister, spread, daffy etc.).
-A competitor can perform 1 (single) to 5 (Quint) upright maneuvers.
-Any more than 5 will not be counted.
-There is no bonus for any position modifiers (i.e. grabs etc.) in upright jumps. - 6.
-Grab
+A competitor can perform 1 (single) to 5 (Quint) upright manoeuvres.
+Any more than 5 will not be counted. - \ Grab, Two jumps that would otherwise be treated as from the same category shall be permissible if one and not the other includes a grab.